This page provides the release notes for the Agora Video SDK for Android.

 - The timestamp in the captured raw video frames does not refresh with the frame.

-To support video rotation and enable better quality for the custom video source, this release deprecates the
+To support video rotation and enable better quality for the custom video source, this version deprecates the

 - During a live broadcast, users can set the video orientation mode as adaptive, under which the SDK can transfer rotated video frames without cropping them, thus avoiding the “big headshot” or blurry images at the player.